dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 # BEGIN SOLUTION

-**Answer: ** Option 1
+**Answer: ** Option 1 and Option 2

 - Option 1: This option is correct.
 According to our null hypothesis, we're trying to compare the proportion of toy dogs win rates to the proportion of toy dogs.
 Thus taking the proportion of toy dogs in Eric's sample is a perfectly valid test statistic.

-- Option 2: This option is incorrect.
-The raw number of toy dogs in his sample doesn't really tell us how much toy dogs are winning compared to the rest of the population.
-Looking back at our null hypothesis, we're trying to compare two proportions.
+- Option 2: This option is correct.
+Since the sample size is fixed at 500, so kowning the count is equivalent to knowing the proportion.

 - Option 3: This option is incorrect.
 The absolute difference of the sample proportion of toy dogs and 0.3 doesn't help us because the absolute difference won't tell us whether or not the sample proportion of toy dogs is lower than 0.3 or higher than 0.3.